cjdbarlow/bedside-notebook/disease/immune/anaphylaxis.md

 		* Hypotension
 		Perioperatively, consider **hypotension out of proportion to what would be expected** by the drugs given or the operative stage.
 		* Mucocutaneous signs
-		Typically allows differentition from isolated bronchospasm or other causes of hypotension.
+		Typically allows differentiation from isolated bronchospasm or other causes of hypotension.
 * **Grade 3 (Life-threatening)**
 	* Life threatening
 		* Hypotension